Last Updated on November 24, 2023 by Ch David

 At the curve of the line that’s across the sneakers, the stitching is somehow stopping on the fake pair, and on the authentic LV Virgil Abloh sneakers, the stitching continues.

-For your reference, this time we’ve taken the real vs fake Louis Vuitton Archlight, which are also another really popular pair of LV trainers.
+For your reference, this time we’ve taken the real vs fake Louis Vuitton Archlight, which is also another really popular pair of LV trainers.

 If you need help with the authentication of your Louis Vuitton item, we’ve got you covered.